RusDavies/moose-inventory/README.md

 The [moose-inventory](https://github.com/RusDavies/moose-inventory) software is a tool for managing dynamic inventories, intended for use with [Ansible](http://www.ansible.com/home).

+Note 1: For many, the really interesting part of this tool will be it's ability to write to the inventory database from within Ansible, as described at the end of this document.
+If that's what tickles your fancy, then I encourage you to get a sense of the capability by [jumping to that section first](https://github.com/RusDavies/moose-inventory#writing-to-the-dynamic-inventory-from-ansible). ;o)

-Note: This software is intended for use on UNIX/Linux systems.
+Note 2: This software is intended for use on UNIX/Linux systems.
 It will likely not work on Windows, due to some hard-wired search paths - I may fix that in the future but, for now, sorry.

-Note 2: For many, the really interesting part of this tool will be it's ability to write to the inventory database from within Ansible, as described at the end of this document.
-If that's what tickles your fancy, then I encourage you to get a sense of the capability by [jumping to that section first](https://github.com/RusDavies/moose-inventory#using-moose-inventory-with-ansible). ;o)

 ## Installation